bowman2001/perplexdoc/content/doc/attribute/_index.md

 weight: 300
 ---

-Hugo’s attributes are the key to style variations and other improvements.
+Hugo attributes are the key to style variations and other improvements.
+Perplex offers many of them.
 {.p-first} <!--more-->